sigrun-may/biomedical-data-generator/README.md

 ## Purpose

 In order to develop new methods or to compare existing methods for feature selection, reference data with known dependencies and importance of the individual features are needed.
 This data generator can be used to simulate biological data for example artificial high throughput data including artificial biomarkers.
 Since commonly not all true biomarkers and internal dependencies of high-dimensional biological datasets are known with certainty, artificial data **enables to know the expected outcome in advance**.
 In synthetic data, the feature importances and the distribution of each class are known.
-Irrelevant features can be purely random or belong to a pseudo-class.
+Irrelevant features can be purely random or come from a batch effect.
 Such data can be used, for example, to make random effects observable.

 - **clear ground truth** (which features truly matter, which are proxies, which are distractors),
 - **controllable separability** via `class_sep` and effect sizes,